amirkamil/cs61a_scheme_editor/editor/scheme_documentation.md

 #### Variadic functions

-In staff implementations of the scheme language, you can define a function that takes a variable number of arguments by using the `variadic` special form.
+In this implementation of the scheme language, you can define a function that takes a variable number of arguments by using the `variadic` special form.
 The construct `variadic` constructs a "variadic symbol" that is bound to multiple rather than a single variable.
 This is only allowed at the end of an arguments list

 ```scheme
 scm> (define (f x (variadic y)) (append y (list x)))